ldn-softdev/jtc/User Guide.md

 ### Cross-referenced lookups
-One use-case that namespaces facilitate quite neatly, is when insert/update/purge/compare operation refer to different JSONs (i.e., in [Use of mixed arguments](https://github.com/ldn-softdev/jtc/blob/master/User%20Guide.md#use-of-mixed-arguments-for--i--u--c) types of operations) but one requires a referene from another.
+One use-case that namespaces facilitate quite neatly, is when insert/update/purge/compare operation refer to different JSONs (i.e., in [Use of mixed arguments](https://github.com/ldn-softdev/jtc/blob/master/User%20Guide.md#use-of-mixed-arguments-for--i--u--c) types of operations) but one requires a reference from another.

 Say, we have 2 JSONs:
 1. `main.json`: